sambit77/spring-cache-demo/README.md

 - Explore the code to see how caching annotations are used.
 - Try hitting endpoints multiple times to observe the caching behavior.
+- The various endpoints for this application can be obtained using the provided Postman collection.

 ## Contributing